hyalen-caldeira/angular-small-apps/README.md

 Make some basic examples creating AngularJS small apps.
 The goal is to have the AngularJS MVC pattern implemented.

 ### Task 2) ###
-Create an small app where is possible to perform CRUD.
+Create a small app where is possible to perform CRUD operations.
 The app should use Bootstrap, http-server, json-server and a more advanced AngularJS features, like $http, Service,

 #### Tools ####
 * npm install http-server -g